grassrootseconomics/org-website/content/Blog/decolonize-currency.md

 Author: Shaila Agha and Will Ruddick
 Date: Aug 27 2021
 Slug: decolonize-currency
 Summary: We recognize the struggle of people forced to use monopolistic currencies

-tags

-: human rights, colonialism, economic sovereignity
+Tags: human rights, colonialism, economic sovereignity

 ![image](images/blog/decolonize-currency1.webp)